 - 1 Import data. - 2 Convert the data to the groupedData format. - 3 Define dosing data.
 For details, see "Doses in SimBiology Models" on page 2-30. - 4 Create a structural model (one-, two-, or multicompartment model).
-For details, see "Create Pharmacokinetic Models" on page 5-14. - 5 Create a covariate model to define parameter-covariate relationships if any.
-For details, see "Specify a Covariate Model" on page 4-31. - 6 Map the response variable from data to the model component.
+For details, see "Create Pharmacokinetic Models" on page 5-13. - 5 Create a covariate model to define parameter-covariate relationships if any.
+For details, see "Specify a Covariate Model" on page 4-29. - 6 Map the response variable from data to the model component.
 For example, if you have the measured drug concentration data for the central compartment, then map it to the drug species in the central compartment (typically the Drug Central species).

 - Specify parameters to estimate using the EstimatedInfo object.
 It lets you optionally specify parameter transformations, initial values, and parameter bounds.
 Supported transforms are log, probit, logit, and none (no transform). - 8 (Optional) You can also specify an error model.
 The default model is the constant error model.
 For instance, you can change it to the proportional error model if you assume the measurement error is proportional to the response data.
-See "Specify an Error Model" on page 4-33. - 9 Estimate parameters using fitproblem or sbiofitmixed, which performs "Maximum Likelihood Estimation" on page 4-33. - 10 (Optional) If you have a large, complex model, the estimation might take longer.
+See "Specify an Error Model" on page 4-31. - 9 Estimate parameters using sbiofitmixed, which performs "Maximum Likelihood Estimation" on page 4-31. - 10 (Optional) If you have a large, complex model, the estimation might take longer.
 SimBiology lets you check the status of fitting as it progresses.
-See "Obtain the Fitting Status" on page 4-33.
+See "Obtain the Fitting Status" on page 4-31.

-For workflow examples, see:

-- "Modeling the Population Pharmacokinetics of Phenobarbital in Neonates" on page 4-153 - "Fit PK Parameters Using SimBiology Problem-Based Workflow" on page 4-193
+For a complete workflow example, see "Modeling the Population Pharmacokinetics of Phenobarbital in Neonates" on page 4-148.